CanonicalLtd/maas-docs/en/nodes-hw-testing.md

 well-known Linux utilities.

-Such testing can be performed on a node with a status of 'Ready' (i.e. recently commissioned) or on a deployed node.
+Such testing can be performed on a node with a status of 'Ready' (i.e. recently commissioned), broken or on a deployed node.

 Testing can also be included as part of the commissioning process.
 The dialog (described below) will be displayed when the 'Commission' action is chosen.
 Be